jupyter/docker-stacks/docs/contributing/stacks.md

          - "examples/**"
    ```

-   This will trigger the CI pipeline whenever you push to your `master` branch and when any Pull Request are made to your repository.
+   This will trigger the CI pipeline whenever you push to your `main` or `master` branch and when any Pull Request are made to your repository.
 For more details on this configurations visit the [GitHub actions documentation on triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
 2. Commit your changes and push to GitHub.
 3. Head back to your repository and click on the **Actions** tab.
 ![GitHub actions tab screenshot](../static/../_static/github-actions-tab.png)